 I work in partnership with local communities and organizations in Maine, state agencies such as the Maine Department of Marine Resources and the Maine Department of Environmental Protection, and national and international academic groups.
-As partners we are collectively working to address complex sustainability and social-environmental justice issues through applied, student-led, and grant funded projects.
+As partners we are collectively working to address complex sustainability and social-environmental justice issues through applied sustainability projects.

 Here are some of examples of existing partnership and links to learn more about opportunities to connect with these ongoing efforts:

 Senator George J. Mitchell Center for Sustainability Solutions: As an affiliated faculty with the Mitchell Center for Sustainability Solutions, I participate in and support a wide range of activities that support the Center’s focus on addressing complex problems through interdisciplinary partnerships and stakeholder engagement.
 I have been working with the Mitchell Center since 2010 when I was a Ph.D. student with the Sustainability Solutions Initiative (SSI) where I studied the 20 interdisciplinary teams to identify how communication was shaping the process and outcomes from these collaborations.
 I then completed a postdoctoral research fellowship with the Mitchell Center and the New England Sustainability Consortium’s Safe Beaches and Shellfish Project and continue to work on several research projects that were launched through this initiative.
 I am currently involved in several projects associated with the Center, including the Future of Dams, a social science study of salmon restoration efforts, and the development of communication workshops for policy-focused partnerships.